Developing with the Mollie Payments App for Shopware

 When you place the order, you are redirected to the Mollie sandbox page where you can set any payment status you want.

-And the great thing for developers with this setup is, that also all Mollie webhooks will be automatically sent to your shop, so you can fully test the whole payment experience of Mollie.
+And the great thing for developers with this setup is, that also all Mollie webhooks will be automatically sent to your shop,

 Conclusion